 Bite-Sized

-The bite-sized format of microlearning makes it easier than ever to learn a new skill on the job without a lot of overhead.
-The more overhead you add into training (open learning management system, find a course, enroll, etc.) the less likely employees are to even use training.
+The bite-sized microlearning format makes learning a new skill on the job easier than ever without much overhead.
+The more overhead you add to training (open learning management system, find a course, enroll, etc.), the less likely employees are to use training.

 Relevant

 There’s nothing worse than training that isn’t relevant to your job since relevance is king (or queen) of training.
-Long training risks going into too many topics that aren’t relevant to everyone taking the training.
-That means employees will tune out and mist the important pieces of information for them when it’s surrounded by irrelevant content.
+Long training risks going into too many topics that are irrelevant to everyone taking the training.
+That means employees will tune out and miss important information when surrounded by irrelevant content.

-With microlearning, employees can choose to focus on the specific skills or topics that are most relevant to their roles.
-This tailored approach not only saves time but also ensures employees acquire the knowledge and skills they need to excel in their positions.
+With microlearning, employees can focus on the specific skills or topics most relevant to their roles.
+This tailored approach saves time and ensures employees acquire the knowledge and skills they need to excel in their positions.

 Retention

-Because employees can access training content that’s relevant and bit-sized they’re more likely to remember what they learned.
-Our brains are known for only holding a limited amount of content in our working memory.
+Because employees can access relevant and bite-sized training content, they’re more likely to remember what they learned.
+Our brains are known for only holding limited content in our working memory.

-That means we forget anything extra extremely quickly.
+That means we forget anything extra exceptionally quickly.
 With microlearning, training content can be so short and to the point that it’s almost impossible not to retain the information.
-Just don’t make it too easy to consume too much content or else the issue of content overload will still occur.
+Just don’t make it too easy to consume too much content, or else the issue of content overload will still occur.

 Cost Effective

-Because microlearning content is typically short and sweet it also is likely a lot cheaper than other forms of training.
-Of course, it can be just as expensive especially when you start adding up different pieces of microlearning.
-One training video is relatively affordable but 5 videos can easily rival the cost of one eLearning course.
+Because microlearning content is typically short and sweet, it’s likely a lot cheaper than other forms of training.
+Of course, it can be just as expensive, especially when adding multiple microlearnings.
+One training video is relatively affordable, but five videos can easily rival the cost of one eLearning course.

 One form of microlearning that’s extremely affordable is performance support.
 A handful of job aids and quick reference guides can be just as effective as an eLearning course in some circumstances with a fraction of the cost.

-When done with intention and the goal of maximizing value, microlearning is a great way to move the employee performance needle while saving money too.
+When done with the intention and goal of maximizing value, microlearning is a great way to move the employee performance needle while saving money.

 Scalable

 Just like how self-paced courses are scalable, microlearning is also.
 So you can offer all the other benefits of microlearning while scaling infinitely with little additional cost.
-Think about that, you can provide training for all your employees nearly instantly with most forms of microlearning.
+Think about that: you can provide training for all your employees nearly instantly using most forms of microlearning.

-This is such a great method of training for large organizations with a lot of employees.
+This is such an excellent method of training for large organizations with a lot of employees.
 Geographically dispersed?
-No big deal, microlearning can work wonders and is also easier to translate too!
+No big deal; microlearning can work wonders and is also easier to translate!

 Relevance Is Key

-While relevance was also a benefit, it’s also key to successful microlearning content.
-If you’re creating microlearning content that doesn’t help employees apply their one learned task to their work then it’s as good as useless.
+While relevance was also a benefit, it’s crucial to successful microlearning content.
+If you’re creating microlearning content that doesn’t help employees apply their one learned task to their work, then it’s as good as useless.

-Microlearning is at its best when it’s targeted and is directly applicable to employees’ roles and responsibilities.
+Microlearning is at its best when targeted and directly applies to employees’ roles and responsibilities.
 By focusing on specific skills or topics, microlearning ensures that employees receive the most relevant information without wasting time on irrelevant content.

 Just like any other type of training, relevance is key.

 Microlearning enables employees to keep up with rapid technology changes and is relatively easy for an organization to deploy.
-Because technology changes so fast and employees need to keep up, microlearning is a valuable way to deliver corporate IT training.
+Because technology changes quickly and employees need to keep up, microlearning is a valuable way to deliver corporate IT training.

 As new technologies emerge, technical microlearning can quickly be developed and deployed to train employees on these advancements.
-It’s also a great way to create resources that employees can look up at a later time when they need support in their jobs.
+It’s also a great way to create resources that employees can look up later when they need support in their jobs.

 The agility of microlearning ensures employees stay up-to-date with the latest technical skills and always have support resources to do their jobs using company tech.
 That will undoubtedly give the organization a competitive edge in the market.

-Some Ways Microlearning Can Be Used In Corporate IT Training
+Ways To Use Microlearning in Corporate IT Training

-Sprinkled throughout this article we’ve made mention of some of the ways we’ve used microlearning for corporate IT training.
+Sprinkled throughout this post, we’ve mentioned some ways we’ve used microlearning for corporate IT training.
 I’ll reiterate my favorite use because it can be so effective.
 That is the short training videos we created on specific hot topics that the help desk got a lot of calls about.

-Inside of a custom company application was a help menu which we used a digital adoption platform to deploy.
-In that help menu was an option to open the help desk chat quickly.
-The problem is that it was too easy to open chat and people stopped looking for solutions to their problems.
+Inside a custom company application is a help menu, which is deployed using a digital adoption platform.
+In that help menu, there is an option to open the help desk chat quickly.
+The problem is that it was too easy to open chat, and people stopped looking for solutions to their problems.

 Microlearning is a versatile and focused way to train employees on specific performance objectives.

 With the contextual help features, we were able to change the in-app help menu that opens the help desk into features that instead offered self-service help for the most common issues.
-Now employees were less likely to simply open chat because they could easily solve their issue for what they were likely chatting about.
+Now, employees were less likely to open chat because they could quickly solve their problems related to what they were likely going to chat about.

-By using microlearning in creative ways with other methods of support help desk calls can easily be reduced by 50% or more.
+By using microlearning in creative ways with other support methods, help desk calls can easily be reduced by 50% or more.
 Contextual help combined with a short microlearning video can resolve most employees’ issues quickly and without any other intervention.

-Here are some other ways microlearning can be used to make corporate IT training more effective and quicker.
+Here are other ways microlearning can make corporate IT training more effective and quicker.

 Product Updates

-We’ve created many short videos for product updates to both communicate to employees about changes as well as show them how to use new features.
+We’ve created many short videos for product updates to communicate with employees about changes and show them how to use new features.
 Microlearning is an effective way to help employees learn what’s new and how to use new features quickly without taking much of their time.

-Product updates in IT are always going to be a thing therefore microlearning is a great way to help navigate digital transformation.
+Product updates in IT will always be a thing; therefore, microlearning is a great way to help navigate digital transformation.

 Skill Reinforcement

-Courses are great for getting new employees up-to-speed or current employees training on a new system, but after that what happens?
-There’s no way everybody can remember everything they learn in a training session whether eLearning or instructor-led.
+Courses are great for getting new employees up to speed or training current employees on a new system, but after that, what happens?
+Nobody can remember everything they learn in a training session, whether eLearning or instructor-led.

-Microlearning comes to the rescue when employees need to brush up on a specific skill or maybe they don’t perform it enough to remember.
+Microlearning comes to the rescue when employees must brush up on a specific skill, or they may not perform it enough to remember.
 Microlearning can be the perfect method of maximizing performance improvement and employee retention.

 It can be used as a refresher, to space learning over time, and as a resource available only when employees need it.
 Microlearning is the perfect way to reinforce employee skills.